zakkor/lluminous/README.md

 1. Clone the repository
 2. Install and start the client: `npm i && npm run dev`.
 The client will be accessible at http://localhost:5173
-3. Install and start the server: `cd server && go generate ./... && go build && ./server -password chooseapassword -llama "path/to/llama.cpp (optional)`.
+3. Install and start the server: `cd server && go generate ./... && go build && ./server -password foobar`.
 The server will be accessible at http://localhost:8081.
 You can plug this into the server address in the chat UI, along with the password you selected.